JiaShun-Xiao/BWT-sequencing-reads-align/README.md

   - [making vcf](#making-vcf)

 ## Introduction to BWT and alignment algorithms
-I recommend you reading the [BWT-aligner](https://github.com/RodenLuo/BWT-Aligner.git) writer by RodenLuo.
+I recommend you to read the [BWT-aligner](https://github.com/RodenLuo/BWT-Aligner.git) writer by RodenLuo.

 ## BWT and Alignment implementation in python: For human genome
 ### construct library